PingerSurprise/VirtuaShader/README.md

 I would appreciate if you share this link around, I'm sure a good amount of people would be interested.

 # Key Features
-An easy to use interface with tooltips and recommendations Vertex lighting, flat shading, cel shading with outlines Vertex Snapping (PS1 wobbly polygons)
+- An easy to use interface with tooltips and recommendations
+- Vertex lighting, flat shading, cel shading with outlines
+- Vertex Snapping (PS1 wobbly polygons)
-Color depth limit with triplanar dithering
+- Color depth limit with triplanar dithering
-Emission, clear coat (for reflections and metalness) Vertex color support
+- Emission, clear coat (for reflections and metalness)
+- Vertex color support
-Cutout and Transparent versions available
+- Cutout and Transparent versions available

 And more fun stuff!

-Changelog
+# Changelog

-v1.0.1
+## v1.0.1
 - New Color Mode feature: Monochrome and Game Boy modes, just for fun!

-What's next
+# What's next

-World version with GI support
+- World version with GI support

-Disclaimer
+# Disclaimer

-This page is the only place to get the original files officially.
+This page and the Gumroad page are the only places to get the original files officially.
 For your safety, do NOT try downloading the files from a different web page or a private conversation.

 Do NOT redistribute the files, please share a direct link to this page instead.

-Credits
+# Credits
 Demo music by System ST91